Datera/ddct/README.md

 if they are currently configured correctly (by the standards of the tool) for starting a set of PoC tests.

-Once the set of checks has been run a report file will be generated.
-This report file can then be fed back into the tool to have it try and fix each encountered problem.

 ------
 Checks
 ------